 - What is their income range?

 Discovering and Crushing Your Brand Barriers

-When creating your brand strategy for a product or service it is important to perform a careful analysis to spot barriers that you may come in contact with.
-These barriers are also known as market conditions, and they can keep your product or service from be ing successful.
+When creating your brand strategy for a product or service it is important to perform a careful analysis to spot potential barriers.
+These barriers also are known as market conditions, and they can keep your product or service from being successful.